daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Superhero/Post-Apocalyptic:** adventurer, crimefighter

 You are a person of action and physical ability, fearlessly facing the unknown.
 You travel to strange, exotic, and dangerous places, and discover new things.
-This means you’re physical but also probably knowledgeable.
+This means you're physical but also probably knowledgeable.

 **Individual Role:** Although Explorers can be academics or well studied, they are first and foremost interested in action.
 They face grave dangers and terrible obstacles as a routine part of life.

 **Group Role:** Explorers sometimes work alone, but far more often they operate in teams with other characters.
 The Explorer frequently leads the way, blazing the trail.
-However, they’re also likely to stop and investigate anything intriguing they stumble upon.
+However, they're also likely to stop and investigate anything intriguing they stumble upon.

 **Societal Role:** Not all Explorers are out traipsing through the wilderness or poking about an old ruin.
 Sometimes, an Explorer is a teacher, a scientist, a detective, or an investigative reporter.
 In any event, an Explorer bravely faces new challenges and gathers knowledge to share with others.